Explore, Learn and Cook

 Small business owners and aspiring entrepreneurs can go to one of approximately nine hundred local SBDCs for free, face-to-face business consulting and at-cost training on writing business plans, marketing and regulatory compliance.

-Incubator (Shared-use) Kitchen Listing and the authorative "U.S. Kitchen Incubators: An Industry Snapshot" by Gregory Heller
+The authoritative "U.S. Kitchen Incubators: An Industry Snapshot" by Gregory Heller

 Sample Incubator (Shared-use) or Commercial Kitchen Rental Contract

 If you opt to scale up or find yourself needing to rent a commercially-licensed kitchen appropriate for the food product you make, you'll need to fully understand the rental contract or agreement you'll need to sign.
 Here's a sample contract from Stecoah Valley Food Ventures in North Carolina as an example.
-Each incubator (shared-use) kitchen or commerically-licensed kitchen will have their own version and requirements.
+Each incubator (shared-use) kitchen or commercially-licensed kitchen will have their own version and requirements.

 Sample Recipes from Farmstead Chef or other sources